Proposal of a Checking Parameter in the Simulated Annealing Method Applied to the Spin Glass Model: Introduction

+The understandings for solving optimization problems by using annealing processes are recently becoming significant in relation to the D-Wave chip\cite{Jetal}.
+This chip is designed to perform a quantum annealing for solving optimization problems.
+The present study is related to a thermal annealing, but the relationship with a quantum annealing\cite{FGGS} is straightforward.
+The application to the quantum annealing is mentioned in \S\ref{sec:5}.

+There are two interests for investigating the spin glass model by using the Monte Carlo method at least.
+One is to clear the nature of the material, and another is to find a powerful Monte Carlo method.
+The spin glass model also works as a test bed for optimization methods\cite{KGV}.
+This study has a relationship with both of the two interests, because the study for gradual temperature reduction is proposed as an optimization method called the simulated annealing method\cite{KGV, GG} and the study for gradual temperature reduction is also done for investigating dynamical features of the spin glass model\cite{D}.

 We apply the Jarzynski equality to the spin glass model.
 The Jarzynski equality is an equality that connects the work in non-equilibrium and the ratio of the partition functions\cite{J1, J2}.
 The work is performed in switching an external parameter of the system.
-The Jarzynski equality for temperature-change processes is also considered\cite{OKN, C2}.
-We apply the Jarzynski equality for temperature-change processes.
-The Jarzynski equality is also derived in the Markov process with discrete time in Ref.\cite{C1}, and it is pointed out in Ref.\cite{C1} that the Metropolis method\cite{MRRTT} based on the Markov process with discrete time is a suited example for applying the Jarzynski equality.
-The Metropolis method is a Monte Carlo method, and gives the way of state transitions.
-In this article, we apply the Metropolis method, although other Monte Carlo methods which give the way of state transitions are also applicable.
+The Jarzynski equality for temperature-change process is also proposed\cite{C1, OKN}.
+We use the Jarzynski equality for temperature-change process.
+The Jarzynski equality is also derived in the Markov process with discrete time in Ref.\cite{C2}, and it is pointed out in Ref.\cite{C2} that the Metropolis method\cite{MRRTT} based on the Markov process with discrete time is a suited example for applying the Jarzynski equality.

-We propose a checking parameter in the simulated annealing method using the Monte Carlo method.
-The simulated annealing method\cite{KGV, GG} is a method for overcoming the problem of not reaching equilibrium, and performs gradual temperature reduction (annealing).
-For this method, annealing schedules are important.
-If annealing schedules are not appropriate, the system goes in local minima of the free energy, and one can not obtain the physical quantities in equilibrium.
-Therefore, when performing the simulated annealing method, one have to choose an appropriate annealing schedule.
-If appropriate annealing schedules are chosen, the system goes in global minima of the free energy, and one can obtain the physical quantities in equilibrium.
-The states in equilibrium at zero temperature are the ground states, and the ground states are in global minima of the free energy.
-The present study includes the ground-state search, although we do not mention the ground-state search below.

-We do not propose a better Monte Carlo method in this article, and do not propose a better annealing schedule in this article.
-We instead propose a checking parameter in this article.
-By using the present-checking parameter, one can detect that the system is not in local minima of the free energy and the system has reached equilibrium or near-equilibrium.
-The checking parameter means that, by using this parameter, one can check whether annealing schedules are appropriate or not.